Communication and Media Studies

 The closest comparable data for the 4 Digit Course Communication and Media Studies is from the 2 Digit Course Communications.

-The most common occupations Communications majors, by number of employees, are Other managers, Marketing managers, and Elementary & middle school teachers.
+The most common occupations for Communications majors, by number of employees, are Other managers, Marketing managers, and Elementary & middle school teachers.

 View Data